Tawnygoody/MS2-World-of-Rugby/README.md

         - "Back" button which will take the user back to the World of Rugby Modal.
     - #### Game Pages
         - Kick Off overlay which is removed once the user has clicked anywhere on the screen, so the game can begin.
+        - Message on the Kick Off overlay to tell the user to turn their device to portrait mode, as this will provide the best user experience.
+This message will only show on devices which are less than 1025px wide.
+This width has been chosen as it is the width of an iPad in landscape mode.
         - Darkened background image so that the game cards stand out.
         - Dependant on which selection the user makes the game page will display 16, 20, or 25 cards.
 The remaining features are the same.
         - Audio button in the logo row which when clicked will allow sound effects.
 If the user clicks again the sound effects will stop.